BiyuHeLab/NatCommun_Wu2024/README.md

 # NatCommun_Wu2024
+This repository contains codes and scripts for reproduction of analyses and figures associated with the paper "Network mechanisms of ongoing brain activity’s influence on conscious visual perception" <br>

+Analysis was originally performed on a machine running RedHat v7.9 and Python 3.8 <br>

+Codes were written by Yuan-hao Wu and Ella Podvalny

 ## Brief overview of analysis scripts

+#### HLTP.py:
-HLTP.py - General definitions, directories, and helper functions.
+- General definitions, directories, and helper functions.
 <br>

 ### Behavior